MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/signature-categories-and-driver-installation.md

 -   If a driver package is signed by a Windows signing authority or a trusted publisher, Windows stages and installs the driver package without prompting the user.

--   If the driver package is signed by an untrusted publisher, Windows does not install the driver pacakge.
+-   If the driver package is signed by an untrusted publisher, Windows does not install the driver package.
 Windows does not prompt the user in this case, but logs an error to *Setupapi.dev.log*.

 -   If the driver package was signed by a publisher of unknown trust, Windows prompts the user with the following Windows Security dialog box.